640 South State StreetDover, Delaware 19901

 The gut may also have the same allergy to gluten.
 This is known as celiac disease.
 You can have both DH and celiac.
 Some cases of celiac become cancerous.
-Because of this, if you have celiac disease, it is important to see a doctor who specializes in the stomach and intestines (a gastroenterologist).
+Because of this, if you have celiac disease, it is important to see a healthcare provider who specializes in the stomach and intestines (a gastroenterologist).

 DH may be well-controlled with treatment.
-Specific treatment will be determined by your health care provider based on:
+Specific treatment will be determined by your healthcare provider based on:

 There is no known way to prevent this disease.
 You may be able to prevent complications by avoiding foods that contain gluten.
-Although difficult, sticking to a gluten-free diet can reduce the amount of medications needed to manage the disease.
+Although difficult, sticking to a gluten-free diet can reduce the amount of medicines needed to manage the disease.

 People with DH often have celiac disease, which may develop into intestinal cancer.
 Thyroid disease may also develop.

-If your symptoms worsen or you develop new symptoms, call your health care provider.
+If your symptoms worsen or you develop new symptoms, call your healthcare provider.